microtrain/bootcamp/04-ServersAndTheInternet/README.md

 # Chapter 4: Servers and the Internet

-In this chapter you will gain a basic understanding as to how the internet handles traffic and how servers deal with requests.
+In this chapter, you will gain a basic understanding as to how the internet handles traffic and how servers deal with requests.

-In this section you will learn:
+In this chapter, you will learn:
 * Basic DNS concepts
 * How web addresses are structured
 * Request/response handling